Rust-GCC/gccrs/gcc/config/or1k/or1k.md

 ;; avoids 'convert_mode_scalar' from trying to do subregging ;; which we don't have support for.
-;; We require signed and unsigned extend instructions because ;; signed comparisons require signed extention, but for SR_F ;; it doesn't matter.
+;; We require signed and unsigned extend instructions because ;; signed comparisons require signed extension, but for SR_F ;; it doesn't matter.

 (define_expand "zero_extendbisi2_sr_f"